 A birth certificate is an essential identification document that enables access to services for a child until he or she attains the age of 18 years and acquires a national identity card.

 A birth certificate simplifies the application of other essential documents that might be necessary for life such as ID, passport, visa, examination registration, and other procedures that require identification.

 A child born in Kenya should be registered for a birth certificate after birth.
-It is also essential for parents or guardians to follow on the issue until they get a birth certificate in their hands for smooth sailing when documents are required.
-Technology has made it simpler and convenient to apply for a birth certificate because you can apply for it online.
+It is also essential for parents or guardians to follow up on the issue until they get a birth certificate in their hands for smooth sailing when documents are required.
+Technology has made it simpler and more convenient to apply for a birth certificate because you can apply for it online.

 Birth certificate online application

 Government services in Kenya are available in electronic form on a platform called Citizen.
 And the birth certificate is one of the services that you can access here.

 You start by creating an eCitizen account using an ID card number.
 Submit a working email as part of account creation.
 The ID or email will be the way to log in to the eCitizen account together with a password.